RMWajahat/bounce-ball/README.md

 # Bounce Ball
   Bounce ball uses OOP (Object Oriented Programming) to make this game functional.
-It also includes UI interfece which is made using tutle graphics.
+It also includes a UI interface which is made using turtle graphics.
+This game is fully customizable, and the size of the screen colors of the game and more.

 # Modules Used:
   1. Turtle